Siamak Ghaderi

 Siamak Ghaderi (سیامک قادری; born c.
 1967) is an Iranian freelance journalist and blogger, formerly an editor with the state news agency IRNA, who was arrested on July 27, 2010, and charged with crimes for covering the 2009 Iranian presidential election protests and the Green Movement protest in Tehran, Iran.
 Ghaderi was sentenced to 4 years and 60 lashes in Iran's Evin Prison.

 Personal

-Ghaderi is married to Farzaneh Mirzavand.
+Ghaderi is married to Farzaneh Mirzavand and has a son, Ali.

 Career

 Ghaderi is now a freelance journalist.
 He worked as an editor and reporter for Iran's official news agency IRNA 18 years.
 Later in his career, he created his own blog IRNA-ye maa where he reported about the protests during the 2009 election season and other news that the IRNA would not cover.
 Ghaderi also took a job with the Kalame website in order to cover the protest events at Hafte Tir Square and other election news.
 He lost his job after the election, and then started to protest on the streets.
 He was warned not to report what was happening on his personal blog.
 The last time before his arrest that he was warned on February 8, 2010.